I Am Galle

 Field Note:

-Mrs Khalid in Galle Fort introduced me to Mrs Haniah Sultanbawa.
-The first Muslim woman from the Southern Province to graduate from university was a significant figure within her community, though she did not present herself that way.
+Mrs Khalid from Galle Fort, a great source of characters for the project, introduced me to Mrs Haniah Sultanbawa.
+The first Muslim woman from the Southern Province to graduate from university was too important to miss.

-I visited her at her home in Colombo.
-She had moved there in 1964 after becoming a teacher.
-Retirement had not entirely removed her from education; she continued to tutor students occasionally.
+I visited her at her home in Colombo, where she had moved in 1964 after becoming a teacher.
+Retirement had not entirely taken her away from education.
+She still tutored students from time to time.

 Listening to her, I was reminded of my own mother, who was the first woman in her community on the island of Kayts to enter medical school at Peradeniya.
-The social expectations differed in detail — Tamil Hindu in the north, Muslim in the south — but the structure was recognisable: education negotiated through paternal support, community scrutiny, and the quiet crossing of boundaries that later appear ordinary.
+The details differed, Tamil Hindu in the north and Muslim in the south, but the structure was recognisable: education negotiated through paternal support, community scrutiny, and the quiet crossing of boundaries that later appear ordinary.

 Interview language: English